Use datasets in Power BI

 You have datasets (your own or shared with you) in the Datasets pane.

-You installed a Power BI application that has an option to connect to PostgreSQL.
+You installed a Power BI application.

 In Power BI, on the Home ribbon, select Get Data.